-Groundwater was not encountered in the test pits or boring at the time of our field exploration; however, water resulting from recent precipitation was observed seeping into the test pits at about 2 to 4 feet below existing site grades.
-Seasonal and longer-term groundwater fluctuations of 1 to 2 feet shall be anticipated.
-The highest seasonal levels will generally occur during the late spring and summer months.
+Groundwater was not encountered in the borings, test pits, and trenches at the time of our field exploration.
+Groundwater is anticipated to be at significant depths in the area.
+Seasonal "perched" groundwater conditions may develop atop the shallow bedrock encountered at the site.
+Seasonal and longer-term groundwater fluctuations on the order of 1.0 to 2.0 feet should be anticipated, with the highest levels occurring during the late spring and summer months.
 Landscape irrigation on this and surrounding areas may also create additional seasonal groundwater fluctuations.
 The limitations of landscape irrigation at the site are discussed further in Section 5.9, Site Irrigation, and measures to reduce infiltration of surface water at the site are discussed further in Section 5.8, Subdrains.
-The contractor must be prepared to dewater excavations as needed.